tohagan-tmr/cleanpass/README.md

     - These files will now be binary in GIT so you can't diff them.
     - You may consider this a good option when the file is mostly credentials.
   - Replace secrets embeeded in source with an alternative unique string in GIT repo
-    - Use a GIT clean/smudge filter as described below.
+    - Use a GIT clean/smudge filter _as described below_.
     - You can now diff and track changes to other parts of this file.
     - You may consider this a good option if you're required to embed credentials in source code.